 Walk Assist explained

 In fact, even with e-assist, 30 miles a day got a bit much for me after a while.
-Stage 6 out of Mach was 80% trail with no less than 70 gates to Llanbrynmair (LBM).
+Stage 6 out of Mach was only 16 miles but 80% trail with no less than 70 gates to Llanbrynmair (LBM).
 By the time I got there, overdid lunch and chatted with a very rare GW walker, I realised I probably didn’t have it in me to navigate the 11 miles rising steeply up onto the tussocky moors and over to Llangadfan.
 Instead.
 I took a lovely road ride to pick up the GW in the Nant yr Eira valley, then backtracked next day from Llangadfan back to LBM with no baggage, to tick off the missing section – much more fun!

 The heavenly valley of Nant yr Eira east of Llanbrynmair.
 Check it out next time you’re there.